lukstafi/ocaml-metal/README.md

 But note some devices (e.g. GitHub CI) might give the error: `-[MTLGPUDebugDevice newIndirectCommandBufferWithDescriptor:maxCommandCount:options:]:1406: failed assertion 'Indirect Command Buffers are not currently supported with Shader Validation'`.

+Note: `os_log` functions seem to be limited to 7 arguments, more arguments might lead to the error: `newComputePipelineStateWithFunction:options:reflection:error:
+           failed: Compiler encountered an internal error`.

 ## Features

 - Low-level bindings to essential Metal compute capabilities